soujanyacccir/3bit-alu/docs/info.md

 ## How to test

-Explain how to use your project
-Craft a instruction following the above decoding table.

-Enter the instruction on the TT08 PCB's input pin dip switches.

-View the result on the 7 segment display

-Note: An overflow condition during an add operation will illumniate the 7 segment display's DP.

 Examples:

 0 0 1 0 0 0 0 1 -> ADD 4, 1 -> Displays 5 on 7-Segment Display